- Solar advice hub

 In theory, your arrayâs bypass diodes should divert the extra current around shaded cells â but bypass diodes can also fail if they get too hot.

-So get an installer whoâll wire your panels in the most beneficial way, and make sure you keep an eye on any trees that grow near your panels so you can cut them back before they start to be a problem.
+So get an installer whoâll wire your panels in the most beneficial way, and make sure you keep an eye on any trees growing near your panels.

 If any part of your system is going to fail, itâll most likely be the inverter â and a solar installation canât function properly without one.